Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Model and Methodology

 We employ the exact diagonalization calculation of the Hamiltonian

-where $\hat{E}_d$, $\hat{E}_p$ and $\hat{E}_O$ are the on-site energies for the orbitals of Ni, the oxygen ligan $2p$, and the inter-layer apical oxygen.
-As usual, the site energy of Ni-$3d_{x^2-y^2}$ is set to zero as a reference.
-Here, $\hat{T}_{pp}$, $\hat{T}_{dp}$, $\hat{T}_{dO}$ and $\hat{T}_{pO}$ describe the hopping integrals between the inter-layer apical oxygen (O), considered only via its $p_z$ orbital, and the Ni-$3d_{3z^2-r^2}$ and O-$2p$ in-plane ligand orbitals.
-The symbol $L$ refers to a linear combination adapted to the symmetry of the four orbitals of the nearest-neighbor O ligand, which hybridizes with a specific Ni $3d$ orbital.
-For example, the $x^2-y^2$ and $3z^2-r^2$ symmetries hybridize with the $3d_{x^2-y^2}$ and $3d_{3z^2-r^2}$ orbitals, respectively. $\hat{U}_{dd}$, $\hat{U}_{pp}$, and $\hat{U}_{OO}$ describe their on-site Coulomb interactions respectively~\cite{eskes1990cluster}.
+where $\hat{E}_d$, $\hat{E}_p$ and $\hat{E}_O$ are the on-site energies for the orbitals of Ni, the oxygen ligand $2p$, and the interlayer apical oxygen.
+As usual, the site energy of Ni-$3d_{x^2-y^2}$ is set to zero as a reference. \jgw{Here, $\hat{T}_{pp}$, $\hat{T}_{dp}$, $\hat{T}_{dO}$ and $\hat{T}_{pO}$ represent the hopping integrals between the retained orbitals.
+The symbol O denotes the $p_z$ orbital of the interlayer apical oxygen, whereas $p$ refers to the in-plane oxygen orbitals.} $\hat{U}_{dd}$, $\hat{U}_{pp}$, and $\hat{U}_{OO}$ describe their on-site Coulomb interactions, respectively~\cite{eskes1990cluster}.
 Specifically, $\hat{U}_{dd}$ is the Coulomb and exchange integrals corresponding to the symmetry $D_{4h}$ in terms of Racah parameters $A, B, C$, which are connected to the Slater integrals $F^0$, $F^2$, and $F^4$ for the transition metal $3d^8$ multiplets as~\cite{Sugano1970}

-The parameter $A$ is analogous to the Hubbard $U$ commonly referenced in nickelate, while $B$ and $C$, derived from atomic physics, quantify the energy differences for the two holes in the Ni $3d$ shell, including their dependence on the relative spin and orbital orientation.
+The parameter $A$ is analogous to the Hubbard $U$ commonly used in nickelates, while $B$ and $C$, derived from atomic physics, quantify the energy differences for the two holes in the Ni $3d$ shell, including their dependence on the relative spin and orbital orientation.
 The conventional Racah parameters for Ni, with $A = 6.0$ eV, $B = 0.15$ eV, and $C = 0.58$ eV are adopted similar to our previous work~\cite{jiang2020critical}.
 The DFT calculations indicate that low-energy physics is dictated by the Ni $e_g$ orbitals.
 Hence, our Hilbert space is restricted to these two Ni $e_g$ orbitals and the O-$2p$ orbitals that hybridize with them through $\sigma$ bonds (as shown in Fig.~\ref{geometry}).

-Furthermore, the on-site Hubbard interaction for two holes in the same oxygen atom has been measured by Auger spectroscopy in oxides, generating a value of 4.6 eV in Cu$_2$O~\cite{ghijsen1988electronic}.
-Given the relatively smaller ionic size of Ni, we adopt an estimated value of 4.0 eV for both the apical and in-plane oxygen sites.
+Furthermore, the on-site Hubbard interaction for two holes in the same oxygen atom has been measured by Auger spectroscopy in oxides, yielding a value of 4.6~eV in Cu$_2$O~\cite{ghijsen1988electronic}.
+Given the relatively smaller ionic radius of Ni compared to Cu, we adopt an estimated value of 4.0~eV for both the apical and in-plane oxygen sites.